openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 ## Optimizing for the Throughput and Latency
 A significant fraction of applications focused on the situations where typically a single model is loaded (and single input is used) at a time.
-While an application if free to create more requests if needed (for example to support asynchronous inputs population)

 This is default (also for the legacy reasons), performance setup for any OpenVINO device.
+Notice that an application if free to create more requests if needed (for example to support asynchronous inputs population), the question is really about how many requests are being executed in parallel.

 In the case when there are multiple models to be used simultaneously, consider using different devices for inferencing the different models.
 "First-inference latency" scenario however may pose an additional limitation on the model load\compilation time, as inference accelerators (other than the CPU) usually require certain level of model compilation upon loading.
 The [model caching](../OV_Runtime_UG/Model_caching_overview.md) is a way to amortize the loading/compilation time over multiple application runs.
 If the model caching is not possible (as e.g. it requires write permissions for the applications), the CPU device is almost exclusive option as it typically offers the fastest model load time.
 If CPU _inference_ speed is insufficient though (as e.g. it may need to run multiple models), consider using the [AUTO device](../OV_Runtime_UG/auto_device_selection.md).
 It allows to transparently use the CPU for inference, while the actual accelerator loads the model (upon that, the inference hot-swapping also happens automatically).